Injustice Society: DC All In

 In the "DC All In" initiative, a new incarnation of the Injustice Society appears.
 It is co-led by Scandal Savage and Wotan and consists of Doctor Elemental, Fog, Gentleman Ghost, Johnny Sorrow, Lady Eve, Red Lantern (Ruby Sokov), Shadow Thief, Solomon Grundy, and their associates: the Kobra cult, the Demons Three, and Qwsp.
 The group plots to steal the Spear of Destiny and the Helmet of Fate from Khalid Nassour to open the portal to the Subtle Realms and release the Unnamed Ones.
-Despite the Justice Society's efforts, the Injustice Society retrieve the Spear of Destiny from Blackhawk Island and use it to force the Justice Society into submission.
-Despite the Justice Society's efforts with help from Kid Eternity, the Injustice Society manages to summon the Unnamed Ones from the Subtle Realms.
+Despite the Justice Society's efforts, the Injustice Society retrieve the Spear of Destiny from Blackhawk Island and use it to summon the Unnamed Ones.

 Reserve Justice Society members Atom Smasher, Johnny Thunder, Power Girl, and Stargirl arrive to assist the Justice Society, respectively subduing Solomon Grundy, Gentleman Ghost, Fog, and Doctor Elemental.
 Wildcat takes down Lady Eve and Khalid reclaims the Helmet of Fate to take down Wotan and Johnny Sorrow.
 With help from the ghosts of the deceased JSA members, Kid Eternity gives Doctor Fate the information needed to defeat the Unnamed Ones as Johnny Thunderbolt restrains Wotan and Sorrow.
 Afterwards, the Injustice Society are detained.